AAAipa/dataset_unfastening/README.md

 ## Introduction

+This repo contains the data used in paper XXXXXXXXX published in XXXXXXXX on XX.XX.XXXX.

 ## Dataset Structure

-The different datasets contain two folders.
-They contain train and test data.
-The train and test data is split by lables into loesbar (detachable) and nicht_loesbar (non_detachable) in each folder.
+The different datasets each contain two folders.
+These folders contain train and test data.
+The train and test data is split by lables into loesbar (releasable) and nicht_loesbar (non_releasable) in each folder.
 Each json file contains the data of one unscrewing process and contains different key values that provide information about the unscrewing process.

 ## Key parameter